RobinWolf/sew_maxo_mts_and_igus_rebel/README.md

 #### Igus ReBel related Packages
 These packages provide further dunctionalities used by the robot arm for motion planning and hardware communication.

-- igus_drivers: provides the controller definitions to control the hardware (motors) of the Igus ReBel 6DoF in reality (cloned from https://github.com/CommonplaceRobotics/iRC_ROS/tree/humble/irc_ros_controllers). --> currently not in use because only simulation is available
+- igus_drivers: provides the controller definitions to control the hardware (motors) of the Igus ReBel 6DoF in reality (cloned from https://github.com/CommonplaceRobotics/iRC_ROS/tree/humble/irc_ros_bringup). --> currently not in use because only simulation is available inside this container
 - sew_and_igus_moveit_config: configuration of the motion planning capabilities with MoveIt2 embedded in ROS2 and handling of the needed nodes to plan and execute trajectories.
 The handling of the occupancy-map collision gemetries extracted from the cmaera point-cloud is also done here.
 - moveit_wrapper: provides service servers which can control the motion planning capabilities through the C++ move_group interface
 - igus_moveit_clients: provides a python class handling clients which connect to the servers from the warpper package.
 The user can call the class methods from a supervised python file to provide a simple approach of using MoveIt motion planning capabilities.
+- trac-ik: contains the sourcecode and plugin definition for an advanced IK-solver which is used by MoveIt in our configuration (cloned from https://bitbucket.org/traclabs/trac_ik/src/rolling-devel/)

 #### Simulation Packages
 This package handles the Gazebo physics simulation and their interface/ bridge to the related ROS2 topics.
 The simulation